saba-bar95/restaurant-page/README.md

 ### This project is done as part of the [Odin course](https://www.theodinproject.com/dashboard)

 On the restaurant page, there are three tabs with relevant content.
 By clicking on it, you can switch them.
-NPM, webpack, and ES6 Modules were used to meet the requirements.

 ### Build with

 - HTML